yjwong/docker-registry-ui/README.md

 ## Build & development

+This project works with endpoints that use HTTP Basic authentication.
+To configure the registry username, password and URL, copy `app/scripts/services/config.default.js` to `app/scripts/services/config.js` and modify to your liking.

-To use this project, you need to configure the Registry specially to allow connections from browsers.
+You also need to configure the Registry specially to allow connections from browsers.

 For nginx, the following configuration works: